BiggerPockets/patterns/_patterns/optionally-use-yardoc.md

 end
 ```

-The `current_user` param can probably be inferred from its name, but the `market` param
+The `current_user` parameter can probably be inferred from its name, but the `market` parameter cannot: is a `String` or
-cannot: is a `String` or other object expected?
-A developer would need to read the method and potentially investgate
+some other object expected?
+A developer would need to read the method and potentially investgate other callers to see
-other callers to see how this method is used.
+how this method is used.

 ## Good

-Here's the same method with YARD annotations.
+Here's the same method with YARD annotations:

 ```ruby
 # @param market [Market]